jimdigriz/mt5311/README.md

 The output is in TSV (tab separated variable) format.

-You should look at the [`register.map`](./register.map) file for other registers that you can read, but as well as the names you can provide the register address (integer or hexidecimal) directly.
+You should look at the [`register.map`](./register.map) file for other registers that you can read, but as well as the names you can provide the register address (integer or hexadecimal) directly.

 ### Scanning